reb0und/lrs/notes/advanced_features.md

 - For associated functions that aren't methods, there would not be a receiver, there would only be the list of other arguments, could use fully qualified syntax everywhere that methods and functions can be called, however, allowed to omit any part of this syntax that Rust can figure out from other multiple implementations that use the same name and Rust needs help to identify which implementation to call

 ### Using Superatraits
-- Somtimes, may write a trait definition that depends on another trait: for a type to implement the first trait, want to require that type to also implement a second trait, would also do this so that trati definition can make use of the associated items of the second trait, the trait that the trait definition is relying on is called a supertrait of the trait
+- Somtimes, may write a trait definition that depends on another trait: for a type to implement the first trait, want to require that type to also implement a second trait, would also do this so that trait definition can make use of the associated items of the second trait, the trait that the trait definition is relying on is called a supertrait of the trait
 - To make an `OutlinePrint` trait with an `outline_print` method that will print a given value formatted so that it's framed in asterisks, that is given a `Point` struct that implements the standard library trait `Display` to result in `(x, y)`, when calling `outline_print` on a `Point` instance that has `1` for `x` and `3` for `y`, it should print it in a box of asterisks
-- In the implementation of the `outline_print` method, want ot use the `Display` trait's functionality, neeed to specify that the `OutlinePrint` trait will work only for types that also implement `Display` and provide the funcionality that `OutlinePrint` needs, can do this in the trati definition by specifying `OutlinePrint: Display`, this is similar to adding a trait bound to the trait
+- In the implementation of the `outline_print` method, want ot use the `Display` trait's functionality, neeed to specify that the `OutlinePrint` trait will work only for types that also implement `Display` and provide the funcionality that `OutlinePrint` needs, can do this in the trait definition by specifying `OutlinePrint: Display`, this is similar to adding a trait bound to the trait
 - Example: ```
 trait OutlinePrint: fmt::Display {
     fn outline_print(&self) {